Ziinji/Final-Project-OOP/README.md

    - Create Player Sprites, at least 1 frame for each set of attacks

 - **[Sprint 2](changelog/sprint-2.md) - 25/11/2020 - 1/12/2020**<br/>
-**By the end of the sprint, the combo system should be finalzied, and enemy AIs should be implemented**
+**By the end of the sprint, the combo system should be finalized, and enemy AIs should be implemented**
    - Enemy AI configuration
       - Checks enemy count every 3 ticks.
 If there are less than 5 enemy  instances, spawn one enemy.
       - For individual enemy instances, if they are far from the player's current position, move towards them.